tomahg/Gulla.Episerver.AutomaticImageDescription/doc/Localization.md

 # Localization

-Localization can be handled in different ways, because Episerver's base class for images `ImageData` do not implement `ILocalizable` you will have to handle the localization yourselv.
+Localization can be handled in different ways, because Episerver's base class for images `ImageData` do not implement `ILocalizable` you will have to handle the localization yourself.

 ## Option 1 - separate properties
-Let's say you want a property for `Description` in three languages, you could add one property for each language that will store the Description in it's respective language.
+Let's say you want a property for `Description` in three languages, you could add one property for each language that will store the Description in its respective language.
 Add a `[AnalyzeImageForDescription]`-attribute to each of the three properties.
 Add a fourth property that simply returns the content of one of the three other properties based on `ContentLanguage.PreferredCulture.Name`.

 You can add all these properties to a block type, and use this block type as a local block on your image model, to group them together.
 Or you can just add all the properties directly to your image model